-The S(a) itself is composed of multiple weighed elements which are summed or multiplied; the final score is then normalised to lie in the unit interval [0, 1].
-A range of components is supported, from molecular descriptors such as molecular weight, topological polar surface area (TPSA), pretrained predictive models, docking and ROCS similarity.
+The S(a) itself is composed of multiple weighed elements which are summed or multiplied; the final score is then normalized to lie in the unit interval [0, 1].
+A range of components is supported, from molecular descriptors such as molecular weight, topological polar surface area (TPSA), pretrained predictive models, docking47 and ROCS similarity48.
 As mentioned previously, diversity and reaction filters may be imposed to further restrict the space of relevant output and promote diversity.

-Diversity filter works by penalising the model for producing an identical compound multiple times in a single batch.
-This is beneficial in preventing the agent from repeatedly proposing the same, high scoring compound multiple times, which can lead to mode collapse.
+Diversity filter works by penalizing the model for producing an identical compound multiple times in a single batch.
+This is beneficial in preventing the agent from repeatedly proposing the same, high scoring compound multiple times, which can lead to mode collapse49.
 A well selected diversity filter therefore balances exploration and exploitation of the chemical space.

-Finally, reaction filters are a tool giving the user greater control over the generated compounds.
+Finally, reaction filters are a feature giving the user greater control over the generated compounds.
 Two types of reaction filters are implemented: general filter determining what reactions should occur to decorate the scaffold, and a selective filter assigning the specific reactions to the individual attachment points.
-This requires chemical understanding of the nature of the problem to avoid the situation where a non-feasible reaction is required for a given attachment point; it is nevertheless a novel and efficient way of generating libraries of similar drug like compounds which are readily synthesisable.
+Reaction filters use retrosynthetic reaction definitions compatible with RDKit50.
+Any valid reaction definition can be applied here.
+However, we provide together with the code repository a list of 37 predefined reactions that were used for the generation of training data.
+For each attachment point the user can provide simultaneously a variable number of reactions is satisfied, for the given attachment point, the score is not penalized.
+This requires chemical understanding of the nature of the problem to avoid the situation where a non-feasible reaction is required for a given attachment point; it is nevertheless a novel and efficient way of generating libraries of similar drug like compounds which are readily synthesizable.